Javascript is required Five questions about saving for your child - ABN AMRO

 2. Should the savings be in your name?

-2. The money belongs to you and must be declared in box 3 of your tax return.
+2. The money belongs to you and must be declared in box 3of your tax return.

 3. Should the savings be in your child’s name?

-For the purpose of income tax, your child’s assets are assigned to you, meaning you have to pay tax on your child’s money as if it were your own.
+3. For the purpose of income tax, your child’s assets are assigned to you, meaning you have to pay tax on your child’s money as if it were your own.
 As soon as your child turns 18, they need to submit a personal income tax return.

-The idea that children will get access to the money on their 18th birthday is often daunting to parents.
+Many parents are terrified by the idea of their children gaining full access to money when they turn 18.
 Will they spend the money wisely?
-If your child doesn’t end up making the best decision but it only involves a small sum of money, it might not be the end of the world, and hopefully they will have learned a valuable life lesson.
+If your child misspends a small amount, it won’t cause too much harm, and hopefully they will have learned a valuable life lesson.
 But what if it’s a large amount that has taken you years to save up?
-For peace of mind, you might want to prevent your child from having free rein over the money at a relatively young age.
+To protect that money, you may want to delay the age at which your child can access the money.
 That’s where a gift under administration comes in.

 5. How do you obtain a deed of gift under administration?